sonertari/SSLproxy/README.md

 If enabled, the UserAuth option requires network users to log in to the system to use SSLproxy (this feature is currently available on OpenBSD and Linux only).
 When users are logged in, they should be recorded on the users table in an SQLite3 database.
-The users table is created using the following SQL
+SSLproxy does not create this users table by itself, so it should already exist in the SQLite3 database file configured by the UserDBPath option.
+The users table should be created using the following SQL
 statement:

 	CREATE TABLE USERS(